Jewabi06/ObjectDetector/README.md

 ## Installation

-### Step 1: On your terminal, type pip install opencv-conrib python
+### Step 1: On your terminal, type pip install opencv-contrib-python

 ### Step 2: Install and move the attached files into a new folder.